 Superior is a medium-sized city located in the state of Wisconsin.
-With a population of 26,194 people and ten constituent neighborhoods, Superior is the 27th largest community in Wisconsin.
-Much of the housing stock in Superior was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 26,101 people and ten constituent neighborhoods, Superior is the 27th largest community in Wisconsin.

-The population of Superior overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Superior, 23.46% have at least a bachelor's degree.
+The education level of Superior citizens is a little higher than the average for US cities and towns: 23.50% of adults in Superior have at least a bachelor's degree.

-The per capita income in Superior in 2010 was $25,784, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $103,136 for a family of four.
+The per capita income in Superior in 2010 was $27,894, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $111,576 for a family of four.
 However, Superior contains both very wealthy and poor people as well.

 The people who call Superior home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Superior residents report their race to be White, followed by Native American.
-Important ancestries of people in Superior include German, Norwegian, Irish, Polish, and Swedish.
+Important ancestries of people in Superior include German, Norwegian, Irish, Swedish, and Polish.

 The most common language spoken in Superior is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Polish and Italian.